Nandini Sahu

 Biography

-I am an ASTRO3D Postdoctoral Fellow at the University of New South Wales, Sydney, Australia.
+I am a postdoctoral researcher at the Harvard & Smithsonian Center for Astrophysics and an adjunct fellow at the University of New South Wales.
+I use strong gravitational lenses to test models of galaxy evolution and to probe cosmological models of our Universe..
 I am working as a part of the Astro3D Galaxy Evolution with Lenses (AGEL) collaboration.
 I am currently modeling high redshift gravitational lenses and using lens modeling results to understand the galaxy evolution models.

 Before joining UNSW, I completed my Ph.D. at the Centre for Astrophysics and Supercomputing (CAS), Swinburne University of Technology (SUT), Melbourne, Australia, in 2021.
 This was followed by a short-term postdoctoral researcher position between September 2021 to May 2022.
 My Ph.D. thesis titled "Morphology-dependent Black Hole Mass Scaling Relations" presents the investigation of the correlation between black hole mass and various host galaxy properties obtained using state-of-the-art two-dimensional modeling and multi-component decomposition technique.
 These results are published in a series of four papers in the Astrophysical Journal.
 My work advocates that the black hole--galaxy correlations are dependent on the host galaxy morphology, where the morphology is shaped by the formation and evolutionary tracks followed by a galaxy.